 Above: Year 3 participants (and ADE staff) in the Arkansas Declaration of Learning program, which is a first-in-the-nation public-private partnership in which teachers and librarians create units and lesson plans featuring historical objects and art from state and national museum partners.

-The Arkansas Department of Education (ADE) has launched the fourth year of the Arkansas Declaration of Learning program.
-This prestigious program is open to Arkansas school librarians and teachers of English language arts, fine arts, and social studies in grades 6-12.
+The Arkansas Department of Education (ADE) has launched the fifth year of the Arkansas Declaration of Learning program.
+This prestigious program is open to Arkansas school librarians and teachers of English language arts, fine arts, and social studies in grades 4-12.

 Selected participants will learn about historic art, objects, and resources from the Butler Center for Arkansas Studies, Clinton Foundation, Crystal Bridges Museum of American Art, the U.S. Department of State’s Diplomatic Reception Rooms, and the William J. Clinton Presidential Library.
-At a summer workshop and during the 2018-19 school year, participants will work with representatives from these organizations and ADE to develop innovative units and lesson plans.
-Using historic objects and artwork, educators will also develop a student civic engagement project that addresses an issue in the community, state, nation, or world.
+At a summer workshop in Little Rock from June 10-14, 2019, participants will work with representatives from these organizations and ADE to develop innovative units and lesson plans.
+Inspired by historic objects and artwork, educators will also develop a student-led, teacher directed civic engagement project that addresses an issue in their community, state, nation, or world.

 More than 6,000 Arkansas students have benefited from the Arkansas Declaration of Learning program.
 “When you give students the chance to address real issues in history and in their community today, and you give them the historical art and artifacts to analyze, and the skills to think their way to their own conclusions, your students will rise to the challenge.
 They want to think about things that matter and say what matters to them,” said ADOL participant and Bryant High School librarian Marcia Lanier.

 Applications are now open and will close on February 10, 2019 at 11:59 p.m.
 (CT).
 Please access and submit the 2019 Arkansas Declaration of Learning Application.